slizb/beautiful-jekyll/_posts/2018-03-19-word-vectors.md

 This blog post is awesome, but you'll learn a lot more from a book than from me...
 If you're interested in learning more about natural language processing, check out these books on Amazon:

 ## Background
 In my time as an analytics professional, I've been in a lot of conversations about how best to analyze text.
-I am consistently surprised at the lack of familiarity with word vectors.
+The most effective -and simplest- approach often includes word vectors.

 In 2013, Tomas Mikolov et al from Google made a big (lasting) splash with their introduction of the Skip-gram method for vectorizing words -*[Efficient Estimation of Word Representations in
 Vector Space](https://arxiv.org/pdf/1301.3781.pdf)*- followed shortly after by their NIPS paper *[Distributed Representations of Words and Phrases and their Compositionality. ](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)*